 Also be patient, remember how long these things take doing them manually.
 Don't expect to turn the jobs out ten to the dozen.
 The small machines are not designed for production work and force feeding the tools through the work can result in the stepper motors loosing position and the whole job ruined.

 There are hundreds of CAD, CAM and CONTROL software packages available from free to some costing thousands of pounds.
 While there are many of the first two mentioned there are much fewer CONTROL programs available.
-ARTSOFT MACH2 & 3 are firm favorites followed by Kcam, both of these make use of the parallel port and is the most cost effective way of connecting your system together.
+ARTSOFT MACH2 & 3 are a firm favorite followed by Linux based EMC, both of these make use of the parallel port and is the most cost effective way of connecting your system together.
 There are several manufactures who have dedicated software to there own hardware and as such supply complete systems.

 By far the most common language used to describe the cutting paths of the machine is Fanuc or G-Code.
 This coding system has been around for some time and basically consists of a G number that describes a particular function followed by an X, Y, Z coordinate of where the machine will move to.
 To complement the G-Codes are a table of M Codes that perform tasks like controlling spindle motors, tool change, stop etc.